 I am Steven Mather, a highly experienced Solicitor and Mediator qualifying in 2008.
-I ‘ve always specialised in Litigation/Dispute Resolution, Employment and Business Law.
+I’ve been a business lawyer ever since – helping small business owners through their legal issues to help us all sleep better at night.
 I’m tenacious and robust when needed, but also very calm and supportive bringing a touch of humour and compassion to matters.
-I bring a no-nonsense, yet friendly and plain English approach to the table, but get results for clients and provide solutions to problems.
+I can be direct, yet friendly and I only ever use plain English.
+I get results for clients and provide solutions to problems – I don’t put hurdles in the way!
 I have acted for a wide range of clients, from national PLC clients to small and medium-sized businesses as well as individuals.

 What I really enjoy the most in my job is helping people.
-If I can help someone who just can’t sleep because they’re facing one of the biggest issues in their history, and I know what to do to fix it, it can be really rewarding.
+If I can help someone who just can’t sleep because they’re facing one of the biggest issues of their life, and I know what to do to fix it, it can be really rewarding.
 People appreciate it more when I can help them like that.

 I am a Consultant Solicitor with Nexa Law Limited.
 Legal advice is provided through Nexa Law which is authorised and regulated by the Solicitors Regulation Authority.